vic-ma/howtodismantle.github.io/_posts/2025-06-05-Mission-RFC-Possible-Executing-Custom-Function-Modules-with-Integration-Flows.md

 ![image](/assets/2025-06-05/080.png)

-It's also important to allow the parameter `i_vstel` to be routed from the external caller to a header within the integration flow.
+It's also important to allow the parameter `i_vstel` to be routed from the external caller into a header within the integration flow.

 ![image](/assets/2025-06-05/075.png)

 ### Prepare the XML for the RFC call

-The actual payload that represents the RFC call is coded in XML.
-How to form this XML with complex function modules can be checked in [this article](https://community.sap.com/t5/technology-blog-posts-by-sap/cloud-integration-creating-xml-structure-for-remote-function-call-rfc-that/ba-p/13559556).
-So for our relatively simple function module this is the XML.
-The actual value of shipping point for the parameter I_VSTEL is filled by the script expression "${header.i_vstel}", so it's taken dynamically from the header.
+The payload that represents the RFC call is in XML.
+To form this XML with complex function modules, see [this article](https://community.sap.com/t5/technology-blog-posts-by-sap/cloud-integration-creating-xml-structure-for-remote-function-call-rfc-that/ba-p/13559556).
+For our relatively simple function module, this is the XML.
+The actual value of shipping point for the parameter `I_VSTEL` is filled with the script expression `${header.i_vstel}`.
+So, it's taken dynamically from the header.

 {% highlight xml %}
 <ns1:Z_PB_DELIVERY_MONITOR xmlns:ns1="urn:sap-com:document:sap:rfc:functions">